XITASO/sunset/docs/system_description.md

 Use the parameter
 - `topic_camera_input` to set the rgb input to either `/rgb_camera` or `/rgb_enhanced`
 - `modality` to set the fusion to `0=fusion`, `1=rgb` or `2=depth`.
-- `do_drop_sensor_fusion` to drop images, can be resolved by restarting the node
+- `sync_issue` to drop images, can be resolved by restarting the node
-- `do_hard_drop_sensor_fusion` to drop images, can only be resolved by redeploying the node
+- `memory_leakage` to drop images, can only be resolved by redeploying the node

 ## Segmentation node

 The Segmentation node takes the fused data as input and outputs a predicted segmentation.
 Use the parameter
-- `do_drop_segmentation` to drop images, can be resolved by restarting the node
+- `cuda_out_of_memory` to drop images, can be resolved by restarting the node
-- `do_hard_drop_segmentation` to drop images, can only be resolved by redeploying the node
+- `gpu_failure` to drop images, can only be resolved by redeploying the node

 # Supplementary information experiments